owncloud/file-picker/docs/installation.md

 {{< /hint >}}

 {{< hint info >}}
-Users might still be experiencing issues with the authorization even if memory storage is used.
-That can happen due to authorization popup needing to trigger a callback in the File picker.
+Users might still be experiencing issues with the authentication even if the memory storage is used.
+That can happen due to the authentication popup needing to trigger a callback in the File picker.
 To make sure it will work as supposed, be sure to set correct CORS headers.
 {{< /hint >}}

 ## Integrate in HTML page with vanilla JavaScript